Leaky Gas – How to Find a Gas Leak – BBQ Gas Leak Test

 If you find leaky gas, turn off the gas bottle immediately!

-Do not turn back on or attempt to use the gas BBQ until the problem is rectified.
+Do not turn back on or attempt to use the gas BBQ until the gas leak is rectified.

 How Do You Check for Gas Cylinder Leaks – Common Problem Areas